poshbotio/PoshBot/docs/guides/configuration.md

 # Configuration

-Configuration for PoshBot consists of a number of properties that govern the behaviour of the bot.
+Configuration for PoshBot consists of a number of properties that govern the behavior of the bot.

 A default bot configuration can be created by running `New-PoshBotConfiguration`